gravitational/teleport/rfd/00XX-agent-census.md

 ### Security

+Detecting the __8.
+Container orchestrator__ and __9.
+Cloud environment__ requires hitting certain HTTP endpoints.
+This may be considered too intrusive, so we have to make a decision on whether we really want to track it and argue why it's okay to do so.
-Besides hitting certain HTTP endpoints to track which cloud environment the agent is running on, there doesn't seem to be any further concern.
+Besides this, there doesn't seem to be any further concern.

 ### UX

-Data analysis and visualization is not a goal of this RFD, so no UX concerns for now.
+Data analysis and visualization is not a goal for this RFD, so no UX concerns for now.

 ### Open questions